tylrcarr/pro-project-winter-2016/README.md

 *Text in italics is for explanation and can be deleted.*

+*Use this repo as a guideline for the minimum required for your Pro project plan.
+You can fork it, but creating your own from scratch is preferred.*

 ***Read carefully if you are in Pro because you can lose your invite immediately if you fail to complete the project plan requirements on schedule.***